-OAH significantly increased its formal peer review assignments in 2019.
-This was in large part due to the hiring of several new ALJs early in the calendar year.
-In 2018, a formal peer review assignment was made in only 168 of the 1,339 new cases.
-In 2019, a formal peer review assignment was made in approximately half of the 1,214 new cases.
-(Of course, not all peer review assignments lead to time spent or billed conducting peer reviews, since many cases resolve through mediation or other pre-hearing means).
+OAH has increased its formal peer review assignments over the last several years.
+This is due to multiple factors, including the retirement of many longer-term judges, hiring and training three new ALJs from mid-2019 to mid-2020, an increase in complex case referrals, and an increased internal focus on training and rigorous internal reviews for complex matters.
+In 2020, a formal peer review assignment was made in roughly 45 percent of new cases.
+However, not all peer review assignments lead to time spent or billed conducting peer reviews, since many cases resolve through mediation or other pre-hearing means.